 Standard What this means?
 What this might mean in practice?
-Linked standards Crite ria 6 Tra ining entry requirements, time commitment required, course delivery methodology, progression pathways etc. C6.7 Training course content and materials are accurate, evidence based and reflects best practice.
-Training course content is kept up to date and is evidence based i.e. it contains information, safe practices, wording etc. that has been proven to be effective through research and evaluation and which is consistent with current Mental and Emotional Wellbeing and Suicide Prevention Strategies.
-Training content and materials reflects up to date research.
+Linked standards Crite ria 6 Tra ining C6.7 Training course content and materials entry requirements, time commitment required, course delivery methodology, progression pathways etc. Training course content is kept up to date and is - Training content and materials reflects up to date research.
+C5.2 are accurate, evidence based and reflects best practice. evidence based i.e. it contains information, safe practices, wording etc. that has been proven to be effective through research and evaluation and which is consistent with current Mental and Emotional Wellbeing and Suicide Prevention Strategies.
 Training content and materials are reviewed in line with evolving understanding and research.
 Information and data is referenced and dated.
 Training content and materials is consisted with key messages outlined within current Mental and Emotional Wellbeing and Suicide Prevention Strategies.
-C5.2 C6.8 Training environments, facilities and equipment meet legislative Training facilities are safe and meet minimum legal requirements and are Risk assessments are carried out on facilities and equipment, including online learning.
+C6.8 Training environments, facilities and equipment meet legislative Training facilities are safe and meet minimum legal requirements and are - Risk assessments are carried out on facilities and equipment, including online learning.
 C3.1 C6.5

 Standard What this means?
 What this might mean in practice?
 Linked standards Crite ria 6 Tra ining requirements as well as the requirements of learners / learner group and the trainer(s). suitable for the needs of the learner group.
 Relevant policies and procedure in place (Risk Assessment / Health &amp; Safety / robust arrangements for managing fire safety etc.) Providers ensure facilities and equipment meet the needs and specific requirements of the learner group.
 C6.9 Trainers are aware of professional boundaries and remain professional in the facilitation of training to ensure a safe learning environment.
 Trainers are aware of the impact that their personal experiences and the personal experiences of participants can have on training.
-Trainers can manage their personal experiences in the training environment and take responsibility for self- disclosure.
+Trainers can manage their personal experiences in the training environment and take responsibility for self-disclosure.
 Personal disclosures of learners is not encouraged in large groups or within Trainers' attendance at relevant training e.g. professional boundaries.
 Training incidents reports outlining issues arisen and actions taken.
 Evidence of referrals / signposting being made.
-Evidence from peer observation / shadowing etc. Evaluation reports.
+Evidence from peer observation / shadowing etc. Evaluation reports are completed.
 C2.4 C3.4 C3.5 C3.6 C3.7 C4.3 C6.5 C6.13

 Standard What this means?
 What this might mean in practice?
-Linked standards Crite ria 6 Tra ining environments that cannot support that disclosure.
+Linked standards Crite ria 6 Tra ning environments that cannot support that disclosure.
 C6.10 Persons delivering training have sufficient subject matter knowledge and skills in training delivery.
 For training to be successful in meeting the needs of the learner group, providers and commissioners it is important that persons delivering the training are knowledgeable and have a deep understanding of the subject matter, can communicate this in a range of ways to meet the needs of the learner without compromising the integrity of the training, have the facilitation skills to manage the group and any issues which may arise and the technical ability to utilise relevant technology.
 Relevant personnel can describe how they are involved in the processes of identifying their needs and appropriate learning and development opportunities.
 Trainers are given supported learning time to support and develop their subject matter knowledge.
 Evidence of attendance and successful completion of relevant training.
 Personal development and training plans.
 Evidence of appropriately trained personnel.
 Facilitators are skilled in training /material development, design, delivery, evaluation, review and assessment.
-Evidence of using a range of communication and training techniques and methods.
-C2.1 C2.2
+Evidence of using a range of communication C2.1 C2.2 Evidence of using a range of communication and training techniques and methods.